ddeereAMCHS/1073-Hangman/README.md

 a\
 ***Example Output:***\
 --------, 9 incorrect guesses left\
+Enter a letter: \
 r is not in the word\
 --------, 8 incorrect guesses left\
+Enter a letter: \
 s is not in the word\
 --------, 7 incorrect guesses left\
+Enter a letter: \
 t is in the word\
 -------t, 7 incorrect guesses left\
+Enter a letter: \
 l is in the word\
 -l-----t, 7 incorrect guesses left\
+Enter a letter: \
 n is in the word\
 -l----nt, 7 incorrect guesses left\
+Enter a letter: \
 e is in the word\
 ele---nt, 7 incorrect guesses left\
+Enter a letter: \
 p is in the word\
 elep--nt, 7 incorrect guesses left\
+Enter a letter: \
 h is in the word\
 eleph-nt, 7 incorrect guesses left\
+Enter a letter: \
 a is in the word\
 Congratulations!
 You guessed elephant in 9 guesses!